 Let everyone else call your idea crazy… just keep going.
 Don’t stop.
 Don’t even think about stopping until you get there, and don’t give much thought to where “there” is.
 Whatever comes, just don’t stop.

 I felt personally connected to the story when he started planning his trip around the world.
-During his trip he went to Hawaii (And stood there more than planned), Tokyo, Kobe, Hong Kong, Philippines, Bangkok, Vietnam, Calcutta, the Himalayas, Bombay, Kenya, Cairo, Athens, Jerusalem, Istanbul, Rome, Florence, Milan, Venice, Paris, East and West Berlin, Munich, Vienna, London, and then back to Oregon.
+During his trip, he went to Hawaii (And stood there more than planned), Tokyo, Kobe, Hong Kong, Philippines, Bangkok, Vietnam, Calcutta, the Himalayas, Bombay, Kenya, Cairo, Athens, Jerusalem, Istanbul, Rome, Florence, Milan, Venice, Paris, East, and West Berlin, Munich, Vienna, London, and then back to Oregon.
 I will have to later blog about my travel plans when I go to study to Prague next semester, but I totally loved his idea of going to all those amazing cities and learn and live their cultures.
-Personally I would have added a tour to Spain to his trip but all of his trips gave him an amazing experience.
+Personally, I would have added a tour to Spain to his trip but all of his trips gave him an amazing experience.

 As his company starts growing exponentially, so did the Japanese company (Onitsuka) that was supplying him with shoes to sell.
-Onitsuka now required a partner that had headquarters on the East and West Coast of the United States, so the employee number 1 of Nike, Jeff Johnson was asked to open a new headquarters division in the East Coast in few time and succeed, leaving out of the competition some Marlboro model that wanted to sell shoes leveraging from Blue Ribbon’s effort.
-But then as Blue Ribbon doubled sales year after year, the Japanese firm realized that there was a lot of opportunity and wanted to expand its business in America and buy Blue Ribbon.
+Onitsuka now required a partner that had headquarters on the East and West Coast of the United States, so the employee number 1 of Nike, Jeff Johnson was asked to open a new headquarters division in the East Coast in a short time and succeed, leaving out of the competition some Marlboro model that wanted to sell shoes leveraging from Blue Ribbon’s effort.
+But then as Blue Ribbon doubled sales year after year, the Japanese firm realized that there were a lot of opportunities and wanted to expand its business in America and buy Blue Ribbon.
 It was until that threat that Phil decided to build a brand of its own, Nike was born (and so did a war with Onitsuka).

 -The hell’s a Swoosh?